withastro/astro.build/src/pages/blog/netlify-edge-functions.md

 npm install @astrojs/netlify@latest
 ```

-Then, update your astro config to import the edge functions adapter:
+Then, update your `astro.config.mjs` to import the edge functions adapter:

 ```diff
 import { defineConfig } from 'astro/config';